Extended deep plane facelift in Cincinnati, Ohio

 Dr. Harmon avoids tight compressive dressings after surgery for the same reason he strongly advises against icing the face or neck after the extended deep plane facelift.
 Like compressive dressings, cooling of the skin after surgery can reduce blood flow to the skin, thereby harming wound healing.

 The dressing Dr. Harmon places over patients after facelift surgery is soft and VERY loosely fitted.
 It is generally removed the day following surgery.
-After removal, he places an ACE wrap around the head VERY loosely.
-This ACE wrap functions only to protect the incisions.
-It does not function to hold anything up or together because that is not required.
+After removal, he places an ACE wrap around the head.
+This ACE wrap functions to protect the incisions and provide support to the neck while it heals.
 The ACE wrap is generally worn day and night for 7 days then nightly only for an additional 7 days.
 The above protocol maximizes comfort patients while minimizing risks to patients.

 References: